-Ann Friedman is a journalism centaur–one part online and hip as hell (see her hand-drawn piecharts and Call Your Girlfriend podcast), one part experienced and super serious editorial (she got her start at The American Prospect).
+Ann Friedman is a journalist, essayist, and co-author of the best-selling book Big Friendship: How We Keep Each Other Close.
+She co-created and co-hosted the podcast Call Your Girlfriend.
+One part online and hip as hell (see her hand-drawn piecharts and Call Your Girlfriend podcast), one part experienced and super serious editorial (she got her start at The American Prospect).
 No wonder that the Columbia Journalism Review named her one of 20 women to watch and The New York Times‘ media critic David Carr said Ann’s newsletter was a must: “Tough to explain, easy (and enjoyable) to read.
 You won’t be sorry.”
-She writes a regular column about politics, culture, and gender for New York Magazine, as well as contributing to The New Republic, The New Yorker, ELLE Magazine, The Guardian, Los Angeles Magazine, Newsweek, among others.
+You can find her features and essays in New York Magazine, as well as contributing to The New Republic, The New Yorker, ELLE Magazine, The Guardian, Los Angeles Magazine, Newsweek, among others.
+She is a contributing editor to The Gentlewoman.

 Ann does a lot of public speaking, often at journalism and design conferences, but also at colleges and universities.
 While she hates to leave her excellent little bungalow in Los Angeles, she loves to free people up from fear of things like getting fired (she made major lemonade after GOOD laid off her and her staff), criticism (see her infamous disapproval matrix), and competition (see her “shine theory”).